 Employees in classifications that are to be red circled will be frozen at their current salary until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.
-Employees with ten years of service, whose classification has been red circled, shall receive one half of the across the board increase granted to employees on the Unilateral Pay Plan until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.
+Employees with ten years of service, whose classification has been red circled, shall receive one half of the across the board increase granted to employees on the Unilateral

-FRINGE BENEFITS

-18.501 Holidays.

-The following holidays are observed by the County and shall be granted to regular employees with pay and to temporary employees without pay, unless such employees are required to be on scheduled work:

-- (a) New Year's Day

-- (b) Spring Holiday to be observed the Friday immediately preceding Easter

-- (c) Memorial Day

-- (d) July 4th

-- (e) Labor Day

-- (f) Thanksgiving Day

-- (g) Friday following Thanksgiving

-- (h) Day before Christmas

-- (i) Christmas Day

-- (j) One Floating Holiday of the employees' choice

-- (k) Any additional holiday granted by the County Board.

-- (1) The County Administrator may designate additional holidays in unusual circumstances with the approval of the County Board Chair and/or Vice Chair.

-For employees working the standard work schedule, when a holiday falls on Saturday, it shall be observed on the preceding Friday.
-When a holiday falls on a Sunday, the following Monday shall be observed.

-For employees not working the standard work schedule see the HR Policies and Procedures.

-The Director of Nurses, the Assistant Director of Nurses and Nursing Supervisors working in Rock Haven who are required to work a holiday; will be paid or granted compensatory time off at a rate of time and one half and receive an additional day in lieu thereof.

-The Any Youth Services Center Supervisors or Relief Supervisor who are required to work a holiday, will be paid or granted compensatory time off at a rate of time and one half.

-For supervisors working at the 911 Communication Center, who are required to work on a holiday, they will be paid or granted compensatory time off at a rate of time and one half for all hours worked between 7:00 a.m. the day of the holiday through 6:59 a.m. the day after the holiday, and earn 8 hours of holiday time in lieu of.
-If the holiday falls on an employee's scheduled day off, the employee shall be entitled to a compensatory day off with pay.

-Unilateral C Employees (FLSA exempt) who work on a holiday shall receive a day in lieu thereof.

-Whenever a designated holiday falls on an employee's scheduled day off, an additional day shall be granted in lieu thereof.

-Regular part-time employees who normally work sixteen or more hours per week shall be paid for holidays which fall on days for which they would otherwise be scheduled to work, according to the number of hours for which they would be scheduled to work on that day.

-When a holiday falls within a period of leave with pay, the employee shall receive pay for the holiday.
+974 Pay Plan until the salary of the pay range to which they are assigned equals or exceeds 975 their rate of pay.
+976 977 SECTION 5 978 FRINGE BENEFITS 979 980 18.501 Holidays.
+981 982 The following holidays are observed by the County and shall be granted to regular employees with pay and to temporary employees without pay, unless such employees are 983 984 required to be on scheduled work: 985 986 (a) New Year's Day 987 Spring Holiday to be observed the Friday immediately preceding Easter (b) 988 (c) Memorial Day 989 (d) July 4th 990 (e) Labor Day 991 (f) Thanksgiving Day 992 (g) Friday following Thanksgiving 993 Day before Christmas (h) 994 (i) Christmas Day 995 (j) One Floating Holiday 996 997 (k) Any additional holiday granted by the County Board.
+998 The County Administrator may designate additional holidays in unusual (1)999 circumstances with the approval of the County Board Chair and/or Vice Chair.
+1000 1001 For employees working the standard work schedule, when a holiday falls on Saturday, it 1002 shall be observed on the preceding Friday.
+When a holiday falls on a Sunday, the fol-1003 lowing Monday shall be observed.
+1004 1005 For employees not working the standard work schedule see the HR Policies and 1006 Procedures.
+1007 1008 The Director of Nurses, the Assistant Director of Nurses and Nursing Supervisors working 1009 in Rock Haven who are required to work a holiday; will be paid or granted compensatory 1010 time off at a rate of time and one half and receive an additional day in lieu thereof.
+1011 1012 Any Youth Services Center Supervisors or Relief Supervisor who are required to work a 1013 holiday, will be paid or granted compensatory time off at a rate of time and one half.
+1014 1015 For supervisors working at the 911 Communication Center, who are required to work on a 1016 holiday, they will be paid or granted compensatory time off at a rate of time and one half h017 for all hours worked between 7:00 a.m. the day of the holiday through 6:59 a.m. the day 1018 after the holiday, and earn 8 hours of holiday time in lieu of.
+If the holiday falls on an employee's scheduled day off, the employee shall be entitled to a compensatory day off 1019 1020 with pay.
+1021 1022 Unilateral C Employees (FLSA exempt) who work on a holiday shall receive a day in lieu 1023 thereof.
+1024 1025 Whenever a designated holiday falls on an employee's scheduled day off, an additional day 1026 shall be granted in lieu thereof.
+1027 1028 Regular part-time employees who normally work sixteen or more hours per week shall be 1029 paid for holidays which fall on days for which they would otherwise be scheduled to work, 1030 according to the number of hours for which they would be scheduled to work on that day.
+1031 1032 When a holiday falls within a period of leave with pay, the employee shall receive pay for 1033 the holiday.
+1034